The Big GDPR Guide

 “It’s always better to have someone opt in and say ‘hands in the air, I’ve seen it and I’d like to receive something from you’.
 They are then much more likely to be an active viewer and someone who opens your communications regularly.”

-At the heart of this huge operations is simplicity.
+At the heart of this huge operation is simplicity.
 Viewers & customers don’t want to feel insecure when they hand over their data to a business so ITV is making sure that everything they communicate to their customers is written in plain English.

 “All communication needs to be easy to understand.
 We’ll explain how we’ll be using data and how consumers can control it.”